Thomas Ahearn: Life and career

 Thomas Ahearn died June 28, 1938.
 He is interred in Beechwood Cemetery.

-There is a street name in Ottawa named after him in Britannia.

 Ahearn & Soper

 Ahearn & Soper is an Ottawa company formed as an electrical engineering and contracting business in 1881 by Thomas Ahearn and Warren Young Soper, former manager of Dominion Telegraph Company's local office.
 Both men were working for Montreal Telegraph in Ottawa on March 13, 1873.
 The two founders were responsible for the creation of many companies in the fields of communications, heat, light and power, including the Ottawa Electric Railway Company and early electricity providers in Ottawa.

 Their principal contracts have been with the Canadian Pacific Railway, Bell Telephone Company, Mackay-Bennett Cable Company of New York, and the North American Telegraph Company.

 In the mid-1890s, they moved to 56 Sparks Street from 70 Sparks Street.
 In 1926, they built the Ottawa Electric Building (Albert Ewan, Architect) which still stands on 56 Sparks.

 Family

 Thomas Ahearn's first marriage was to Lilias Mackay Fleck.
 In 1892, in his second marriage, he married Margaret Howitt (likely Margaret Howit Fleck).
 Margaret was the daughter of Alexander Fleck, President of the Vulcan Iron Works Co., Ottawa, and his wife, Lilias Walker.
 Margaret was born in Montreal, and was educated at the McGill Model School and at Bute House.
 The couple travelled in foreign countries with their family.
 She served as the President of the Victorian Order of Nurses.
 She was identified with the Local Council of Women, and the Woman's Canadian Historical Society.
 The couple lived at Buena Vista, 584 Maria Street, Ottawa.

 Thomas Ahearn's son Frank would become the owner of the Ottawa Auditorium and the Ottawa Senators professional ice hockey team.

 Ahearn's other child, Lilias Ahearn Southam(1888-1962) married Harry Southam in 1909.
 Harry Southam, publisher of the Ottawa Citizen, was part of the Southam newspaper empire.